practicalcomputerscience/MicrobenchmarkGPHLlanguages/70 - portability from Linux to Linux/README.md

 As of 2026-02-07, I haven't taken extra efforts to compile to statically linked executables where potentially possible.
 So, above table is a "default building" table, which usually means building for dynamic linking.

-As of 2026-06-29, I noticed that complete static linking is possible at [Crystal](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Crystal#static-linking-in-crystal) and partly at [Swift](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Swift#static-linking-in-swift).
+As of 2026-06-29, I noticed that **practical** and complete static linking is possible at [Crystal](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Crystal#static-linking-in-crystal) and partly at [Swift](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Swift#static-linking-in-swift).

 <br/>